 8 Signs of Denial in an Addict

-With nearly 1 in 10 Americans suffering from some type of substance abuse, addiction is everywhere.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), more than 46 million Americans aged 12 and older struggled with a substance use disorder in 2021.
 People struggle with prescription medication, alcohol, and illicit drugs and many of them are unaware that they have a problem.
 At the same time, only about 11% of people with substance use disorders ever seek professional help, thanks in part to denial, social stigma, and factors such as poverty or responsibilities.
 While most of these factors are external, denial is one that is problematic and getting past it may be crucial to getting your loved one into therapy or drug rehab.

 A woman shrugs innocently to a therapist or counselor, claiming she does not have a problem with drugs or alcohol.